 To answer your questions in the most succinct way possible I’ll say that the temperature in a stovetop stainless steel or aluminum pressure cooker can max out around 250 degrees Fahrenheit.

-This temp is only achieved when the pressure cooker is operating at peak pressure of 15 psi at sea level.
+This temp is only achieved when the Instant Pot is operating at peak pressure of 15 psi at sea level.

 However, first you need to understand how a pressure cooker works.